+Owner's Name(s):

+Owner(s) acknowledge(s) having examined this Disclosure Statement before signing and that all information is true and corre

+of the date signed. ect as

+Owner Signature:Date,

-Owner's Name(s): Property Address: of the date signed.
-Owner Signature: Owner's Name(s): Owner Signature: Date, Owner(s) acknowledge(s) having examined this Disclosure Statement befor of the date signed. re signing and that all information is true and correct as Owner Signature: Date, Owner Signature: Date, Buyers acknowledge receipt of a copy of this Disclosure Statement; that they have examined it before signing; that they understand that this is not a warranty by owners or owners' agents; that it is not a substitute for any inspections they may wish to obtain; and that the representations are made by the owners and not the owners' agents or subagents.
-Buyers are strongly encouraged to obtain their own inspections from a licensed home inspector or other professional.
-As used herein, words in the plural include the singular, as appropriate.
-Buyer Signature: Date, Buyers acknowledge receipt of a copy of this Disclosure Statement; that they he this is not a warranty by owners or owners' agents; that it is not a substitute have examined it before signing; that they understand that for any inspections they may wish to obtain; and that the Buyer Signature: Date, Buyer Signature: Date , Buyer Signature: Date ,
+Owner Signature: Date,

+Buyers acknowledge receipt of a copy of this Disclosure Statement; that they have examined it before signing; that they understand this is not a warranty by owners or owners' agents; that it is not a substitute for any inspections they may wish to obtain; and that representations are made by the owners and not the owners' agents or subagents.
+Buyers are strongly encouraged to obtain their inspections from a licensed home inspector or other professional.
+As used herein, words in the plural include the singular, as approp it the

+Buyer Signature: Date,

+Buyer Signature: Date,